 Special Needs Grant

 You can get a one-off payment to help you cover immediate costs, such as buying food or paying for emergency medical treatment.
-You don't have to pay it back.
+You do not have to pay it back.

 Temporary Additional Support (TAS)

-You can still apply for government help if you can't get get NZ Super, for example because you're not a permanent NZ resident or haven't lived here for long enough.
+You can still apply for government help if you cannot get get NZ Super, for example because you’re not a permanent NZ resident or have not lived here for long enough.